jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    .. exn:: @ident: no such entry.
       :undocumented:

-   .. cmdv:: Reset Initial
+.. cmd:: Reset Initial

    Goes back to the initial state, just after the start of the interactive session.

-.. cmd:: Back
+.. cmd:: Back {? @num }

    This command undoes all the effects of the last vernacular command.
    Commands read from a vernacular file via a :cmd:`Load` are considered as a